jakebeamish/Penplotting.js/README.md

 Currently, I am using `jest` and `jest-cucumber` for testing.
 Some scenarios are described in feature files, but the majority of tests are not.

 I'm trying to make sure that everything in the library is well documented using `JSDoc`.

-I am also trying out Biome.js for formatting.